Feature Recipe | Roasted Tomato, Rice & Bean Soup with Salted Bread Bites

-- 2/Cook 1 cup dry black beans as directed
+- 1/Cook 1 cup dry black beans as directed

-- 3/Cook 2 cups wild rice/wild rice blend as directed
+- 2/Cook 1 cup wild rice/wild rice blend as directed

 - 1/Add a glug of olive oil to a pot on medium-low heat.
-Toss the chopped onion and minced garlic into the pot (along with a pinch of salt).
-Sauté until the mixture is golden brown and/or translucent.
+Toss the chopped onion and minced garlic into the pot along with a few pinches of salt.
+Sauté until fragrant.

 - 2/Add fire-roasted tomatoes, vegetable broth, cumin powder, chili powder, celery seed, salt and 2 Tbsp parmesan cheese to the pot.
-Simmer (lid partially covered) on medium-low heat for 10-15 minutes.
+Simmer for 10-15 minutes.

-- 3/Add remaining parmesan cheese, cooked black beans (approx. 3 cups) and cooked wild rice/wild rice blend (approx. 3 cups) to the pot.
-Stir to combine.
+- 3/Add cooked black beans and wild rice to the pot.
+Fold in reserved parmesan cheese.
 Cook (lid covered) on medium-high heat for 5-10 minutes.
 Taste and adjust seasoning if desired.

 Serve with a toasted, buttered baguette for the perfect soup combo!
-Garnish with sea salt flakes and/or red chili flakes for added depth of flavour.
+Garnish with sea salt flakes or smoked salt for added depth of flavour.